NasifAhmed/dnd-article/README.md

-- The code uses TypeScript + React and Vite to bundle.
-If you don't understand typescript or TSX syntax you can just ignore the type stuff they are not needed in this small example.
+- The code uses TypeScript + React and Tailwind CSS for styling.
+- If you don't understand typescript or TSX syntax you can just ignore the type stuff they are not needed in this small example.
 Its just like regular JSX.
+- If you are not familiar with Tailwind CSS, just read the class names they are descriptive and intuitive to understand if you are familiar with CSS.
+Tailwind just gives you these useful utility classes.
+Its all CSS underneath.

 ## Steps to run on your local machine :
 * You should already have node installed on your machine.